 How to Know If You’re Codependent (Without Taking an Online Quiz)

-Codependency in relationships doesn’t always look dysfunctional.
-In fact, it often looks like care, loyalty, or being the one who holds it all together.
-You might even get praised for it.
-But when your relationships start costing you your energy, identity, or peace of mind, it’s time to take a closer look.
+Codependency doesn’t always look like a problem.
+More often, it looks like care, loyalty, or strength, the ability to hold everything together.
+You anticipate others’ needs, keep the peace, and make sure no one feels uncomfortable.
+But lately, you might feel tired, stretched thin, or quietly resentful.
+When your relationships start costing you your energy, identity, or peace of mind, it’s worth taking a closer look.

-Why it’s a problem: Without a strong sense of self, your relationships revolve around performance—not authenticity or real closeness.
+Why it’s a problem: This reflects difficulty owning and expressing your reality.
+Without a grounded sense of self, relationships revolve around performance and approval rather than authenticity and closeness.

 What Causes Codependency?

-Working with a therapist can help you rebuild your sense of self, set boundaries without guilt, and experience relationships in a new way—one that doesn’t cost you your identity.
-You can learn to care deeply without losing yourself in the process.
+Therapy can help you rebuild your sense of self, establish boundaries without fear and guilt, and approach relationships in ways that feel sustainable and authentic.
+With support, you can learn to care deeply for others without losing yourself in the process.

 Ready to take the next step?

-Contact me or schedule a consultation to explore how therapy can support your growth.
+Contact me or schedule a free consultation to explore how therapy can support your growth.

 Disclaimer: This blog is intended for informational purposes only and does not constitute psychological advice, diagnosis, or treatment.
 Reading this blog does not establish a therapeutic relationship.
 If you are experiencing distress or have concerns about your mental health, please consult a licensed psychologist or other qualified mental health professional in your area.